Absolutely split locally free sheaves on proper $k$-schemes and Brauer--Severi varieties

 Let $A$ be a central simple $k$-algebra of degree $n$ and $1\leq d\leq n$.
 Now consider the subset of $\mathrm{Grass}_k(d\cdot n,A)$ consisting of those subspaces of $A$ that are left ideals $L$ of dimension $d\cdot n$.
 This subset of $\mathrm{Grass}_k(d\cdot n,A)$ can be given a structure of a projective scheme over $k$, defined by the relations stating that the $L$ are left ideals (see [10], p.100 for details).
-It is a closed subscheme of the Grassmannian $\mathrm{Grass}_k(dn,A)$, called the \emph{generalized Brauer--Severi variety} and is denoted by $\mathrm{BS}(d,A)$.
-One can show that for a field extension $k\subset E$ one has $\mathrm{BS}(d,A\otimes_k E)\simeq\mathrm{BS}(d,A)\otimes_k E$ (see [10]).
-Hence, as in the case for Brauer--Severi varieties, there is always a finite separable and thus a finite Galois extension $k\subset K$ such that $\mathrm{BS}(d,A)\otimes_k K\simeq \mathrm{Grass}_K(d,n)$.
+This scheme is denoted by $\mathrm{BS}(d,A)$ and is called \emph{generalized Brauer--Severi variety}.
+It is a closed subscheme of the Grassmannian $\mathrm{Grass}_k(dn,A)$.
+For a field extension $k\subset E$ one has $\mathrm{BS}(d,A\otimes_k E)\simeq\mathrm{BS}(d,A)\otimes_k E$ (see [10]).
+As in the case of Brauer--Severi varieties, there is always a finite separable and therefore a finite Galois extension $k\subset K$ such that $\mathrm{BS}(d,A)\otimes_k K\simeq \mathrm{Grass}_K(d,n)$.
 Clearly, the generalized Brauer--Severi variety becomes isomorphic to the Grassmannian after base change to the algebraic closure $\bar{k}$.
 Note that for $d=1$ one obtains the usual Brauer--Severi variety as defined in Section 2.
-Unfortunately, there is no one-to-one correspondence between generalized Brauer--Severi varieties and central simple $k$-algebras (see [10], Theorem 1 and discussion before).
-Nonetheless, it is possible to describe all $AS$-bundles on these generalized Brauer--Severi varieties.
-For this, recall that on the Grassmannian $X=\mathrm{Grass}_k(d,n)$ there is the tautological exact sequence
+Unfortunately, there is no one-to-one correspondence between generalized Brauer--Severi varieties and central simple $k$-algebras (see [10], Theorem 1).
+Nonetheless, it is easy to classify all $AS$-bundles on generalized Brauer--Severi varieties (see Theorem 7. and Proposition 7.2 below).
+Recall the tautological exact sequence on $X=\mathrm{Grass}_k(d,n)$

-with the \emph{tautological sheaf} $\mathcal{S}$, being a locally free sheaf of rank $d$.
+with \emph{tautological sheaf} $\mathcal{S}$ which is a vector bundle of rank $d$.
 On the generalized Brauer--Severi variety $\mathrm{BS}(d,A)$ one has also a tautological short exact sequence